Studiosity/grover/README.md

 ## Configuration
-Grover can be configured to adjust the layout of the resulting PDF.
+Grover can be configured to adjust the layout of the resulting PDF/image.

-For available options, see https://github.com/GoogleChrome/puppeteer/blob/v1.7.0/docs/api.md#pagepdfoptions
+For available PDF options, see https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions

 Also available are the `emulate_media`, `cache` and `timeout` options.